AAMA 501.2 Los Angeles Window Water Testing

 Prior to Performing the AAMA Test

-A few things to consider prior to performing any AAMA 501.2-15 Los Angeles Window Water Testing.
+Here are a few things to consider prior to performing any AAMA 501.2-15 Los Angeles Window Water Testing.
 Make note that all of the fenestration products to be tested are to be completely installed.
-And, installed in accordance with approved drawings.
-Additionally, the window products to be tested cannot possess and defects nor shall there be any outstanding “punch-list” items to be corrected.
-All of that stuff has to be completed prior to us arriving to the site for testing.
+Also key and of the utmost importance, is that the systems are installed in accordance with approved drawings.
+Additionally, the window products to be tested cannot possess any defects nor shall there be any outstanding “punch-list” items to be corrected.
+All of those requirements have to be completed prior to us arriving to the site for testing.

 The test area selected is a representative sample of what’s considered “typical construction”.
 Understand that testing is suggested as soon as possible after installation and before interior finishes are applied.

-When sampling area for testing, the areas should be no less than 100 ft2 and include the entire frame testing.
-So basically we’re testing the caulking, splices and intersections of the window product.
+When sampling area for testing, the areas should be no less than 100 ft2 (square feet) and include the entire frame testing.
+In laymen terms, we are testing the caulking, splices and intersections of the window product.
 Should there be any operable components within the specimen, those components have to be isolated from the test.
-We do this so that part of the specimen does not receive water.
+We do this so that the part of the specimen that is not intended for this test “does not” receive water spray.

 AAMA 501.2-15 Window Water Testing